shrey141102/PythonProjects/README.md

 ### Modified Vigenere Cypher
 Encrypt your messages using a modified Vigenere Cipher.
 A fun and challenging project for cryptography enthusiasts.

+### Tic Tac Toe
+Play the classic Tic Tac Toe game with your friends.
+A simple and lightweigh game for any machine.

 ## Intermediate Level Projects